astuder/dAISy/Firmware/readme.md

 If you bricked dAISy in the process of upgrading it, you can try to revive it following the instructions on [this page](./unbrick-daisy.md).

 Please let me know if you run into any problems.
-Also don't hesitate to contact me if this all sounds too complicated, and you don't have a resident geek to ask for help.
+Also don't hesitate to contact me if this all sounds too complicated, you don't have a Windows machine, and/or don't have a resident geek to ask for help.

+I also offer to perform free firmware upgrades if you cover the shipping cost.